SouthernMethodistUniversity/hpc_docs/docs/tutorials/slurm/slurm.md

-in the above commands we do not need to directly specify to run on the "dev" SLURM partition, since that is the default partition.
+in the above commands we do not need to directly specify to run on the "dev"<!-- Mentions dev --> SLURM partition, since that is the default partition.

 ### Batch Job Submission File